Elizabeth Rowley

 Elizabeth Rowley (/ˈɹoʊli/ ROH-lee; born c.
-1949) is the current leader of the Communist Party of Canada.
-A long-time politician, writer, and political activist, Rowley served as a school trustee in the former Toronto borough of East York.
+1949) is a Canadian writer and political activist currently serving as the leader of the Communist Party of Canada.
+She was previously a school trustee in the former Toronto borough of East York.
 Before becoming leader of the Communist Party of Canada, Rowley was leader of the Communist Party of Ontario.
-She has been a member of the Central Executive of the Communist Party of Canada since 1978, and has campaigned for office many times at the municipal, federal and provincial levels.
+She has been a member of the Central Executive of the Communist Party of Canada since 1978 and has been a perennial candidate at the municipal, federal and provincial levels.
 Rowley was elected the leader of the Communist Party of Canada by the party's Central Committee in January 2016, following the retirement of Miguel Figueroa.
 She is the first female leader of the Communist Party of Canada.

 Early life and activism

 Born in British Columbia in 1949, Rowley attended the University of Alberta in Edmonton, and was active with the Young Communist League of Canada.
 She joined the Communist Party in 1967.
 As a young activist, Rowley campaigned against the War Measures Act during the October Crisis in 1970.
 She was the Party’s youngest candidate in the 1972 federal election, campaigning on issues such as women's reproductive rights, as abortion was then illegal in Canada, as well as calling for an end to the Vietnam War and Canada's participation.
 After travelling across the country and spending a short time in Quebec, she moved to southern Ontario and worked as a typesetter apprentice and secretary in Windsor, where she became a local party organizer.

-In 1975, she became Ontario Provincial organizer and moved to Hamilton.
-There, she became involved in many labour struggles to defend jobs, living standards, labour rights, women’s equality, social programs and Canadian sovereignty.
+In 1975, she became Ontario Provincial organizer and moved to Hamilton, where she was involved in local labour and social issues.
 While campaigning to ban the Ku Klux Klan, Rowley’s apartment was destroyed by arson and, the following year, her car was fire bombed.